 We would recommend reviewing the ICO guidance and preparing a business-wide plan for tackling GDPR.
 A lot of the guidance is simply good practice for handling data, and isn’t as onerous as you may think.

-If you need guidance with, or changes to your website, feel free to contact us and we’d be happy to book some time for you to give you customised recommendations.
+If you need guidance with, or changes to your website, feel free to contact us and we’d be happy to book some time for you to provide customised recommendations.